intake/intake/docs/source/glossary.rst

         format of the files is unchanged in this case, but may be decompressed.

     Catalog
         A collection of entries, each of which corresponds to a specific :term:`Data-set`.
-Within Intake, a catalog is most commonly defined in a :term:`YAML` file, but there are other possibilities, such as connecting to an Intake server or another third-party data service, like a SQL database.
+Within these docs, a catalog is most commonly defined in a :term:`YAML` file, for simplicity, but there are other possibilities, such as connecting to an Intake server or another third-party data service, like a SQL database.
 Thus, catalogs form a hierarchy: any catalog can contain other, nested catalogs.